cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 ### Socket Transaction Processor Job

-We can also do a more interactive local testrun of our application by executing the `com.cloudera.streaming.examples.flink.SocketTransactionProcessorJob` class.
+We can also do a more interactive local test run of our application by executing the `com.cloudera.streaming.examples.flink.SocketTransactionProcessorJob` class.
 It is contained in the test package to bundle all the necessary runtime deployments.

 This job will take it's input from a local text socket and will run in our IDE, producing the output to the console.
 Before we execute the code we should start the local socket at port `9999`: